Butterfly Pose (Baddha Konasana)

 The Baddha Konasana is widely used in yoga for warm-up, cool-down, meditation, and restorative practices.
 Its calming influence on the nervous system makes it a valuable tool for stress management and anxiety.
 Besides this, it is also said to be beneficial for women, especially expectant mothers.

-How to Do the Butterfly Pose (Baddha Konasana)?
+How to Do the Butterfly Pose?

 The baddha konasana is a simple pose that can be practised by individuals of any level, from beginners to experts.
 Let’s learn the steps: